ajaythampispericorn/Staking-Contract_Ethereum/README.md

 ## Architecture

-The staking systems consists of three main smart contracts :
+The staking systems consists of two main smart contracts :

 ### MyCoin.sol

 A simple ERC20 token implementation used for staking and rewards.

 - Minting capability for contract owner
+- Role based access control using Openzeppelin built in features

 ### Staking.sol